EliGurarie/EliGurarie.github.io/_pages/teaching.md

   caption: 'Blackwater Reserve - Maryland'
 ---

-- [**Techniques and Concepts in Spatial and Movement Ecology (EFB 796)](https://eligurarie.github.io/MovementEcologyBook/) - Graduate level class on movement and spatial analysis - course materials in proto-book format.
+- [**Techniques and Concepts in Spatial and Movement Ecology (EFB 796)**](https://eligurarie.github.io/MovementEcologyBook/) - Graduate level class on movement and spatial analysis - course materials in proto-book format.

 - [**Wildlife Ecology and management** (EFB 390)](https://eligurarie.github.io/EFB390/) - First core course for Wildlife Ecology majors.
-The link leads to (some of) the lectures and other materials.
+The link leads to (some of) the lectures and related materials.

 - [**Population Ecology** (EFB 370)](https://eligurarie.github.io/EFB370/) (co-taught with [Prof. Joshua Drew](https://www.esf.edu/faculty/drew/)).
-The link leads to lectures, labs and simulation tools for learning about and exploring various models of population dynamics.
+Link to lectures, labs and simulation tools for learning about and exploring various models of population dynamics.

 ## Previous courses

-Courses I have taught in the past, with some links below.
+Courses I have taught in the past:

 {:smallgrey: style="color:gray; font-size: 80%;"}
 * [BIOL 709: Data Analysis and Modeling in Ecology and the Environmental Sciences](https://terpconnect.umd.edu/~egurarie/teaching/Biol709/) (University of Maryland - winter 2017)